DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 # Grant funding summary

-## Grant funding for induction and training
+## Grant funding for training and induction

-There are 2 types of grant funding -- for induction and for training.
+There are 2 types of grant funding - for training and for induction.

-Induction grant funding includes:

-- Year 1 Core funding

-- Year 2 Time off timetable funding

-Year 2 Time off timetable funding is comprised of:

--  5% off timetable in year 2 of induction

--  20 hours of mentor support in year 2 of induction

 Training grant funding is dedicated only for schools on the FIP programme.
 This includes:

 - Year 1 & 2 lead provider funding

 - Backfill mentor funding

+Induction grant funding includes:

+- Year 1 Core funding

+- Year 2 Time off timetable funding, such as 5% off timetable in year 2 of induction and 20 hours of mentor support in year 2 of induction

 ## Training grant funding